top of page

 I have been told that my presence is one of warmth and humor that puts others at ease.
 I value authenticity and I believe this comes through in my work with clients.
 Whether working with someone over a few sessions to address one or two key concerns or diving in longer-term to explore more deep-seated patterns, I strive to establish a relationship of trust and collaboration.
 From there, I can guide my clients in experimenting with new ways of approaching their challenges.
 I enjoy finding ways to translate words into action because what happens between appointments is just as important as what gets discussed in sessions.

-Professional Background
+My Background

 I completed both my master’s and doctorate degrees in clinical psychology at Pacific University in Oregon, where my research focused on the interplay between gender roles and mental health.
 I completed my pre-doctoral internship at the University of San Francisco followed by a postdoctoral residency in the Adult Psychiatry department at Kaiser Permanente in Oakland.
 I also have experience in community clinics, substance use treatment, and emergency department consulting.